w3f/General-Grants-Program/README.md

 1. **Review**
    * The W3F will review the applications received, determine if more information is required and potentially schedule a call with the team.
+   * To help to speed up the review process, take a look at the [Milestone Deliverables Guidelines](./grants/milestone-deliverables-guidelines.md)
    * Parity Technologies may also assist in the review of some applications.

 1. **Decision**